Who you work with matters.

 My Professional Journey

-I am an adult clinical psychologist and a retired adult neuropsychologist who has always had a genuine curiosity in understanding the complexity of being human.
-My formal journey began with obtaining a B.A. in Honors Psychology at the University of Western Ontario in London, Ontario.
-After completing my undergraduate studies, I wanted to deepen my understanding of the mind, and to learn evidence-based techniques to help people find some relief from their suffering.
-As a result, I completed an M.A. and Psy.D. in Clinical Psychology with a multicultural focus at the California School of Professional Psychology in San Francisco, California.
-My specialized postdoctoral training in psychodynamic psychotherapy and adult neuropsychology deepened my knowledge of brain-behavior relationships and of how to address root contributions to emotional suffering.
+I am an adult clinical psychologist and retired neuropsychologist with a lifelong curiosity about the complexity of being human.
+My academic journey began with a B.A. in Honors Psychology from the University of Western Ontario, where I cultivated a passion for understanding the mind and helping others.
+To deepen this work, I earned an M.A. and Psy.D. in Clinical Psychology with a multicultural focus from the California School of Professional Psychology in San Francisco.
+Postdoctoral training in psychodynamic psychotherapy and adult neuropsychology further expanded my expertise in brain-behavior relationships and addressing the roots of emotional suffering.

-Over the past 15 years, I have worked in a group practice, community mental health centers, specialty medical clinics, inpatient and outpatient hospital settings (MassGeneral Brigham, Spaulding Rehabilitation Hospital, San Mateo Medical Center) in the San Francisco Bay Area and in the Greater Boston Area.
-I have also enjoyed teaching some behavioral medicine seminars as a visiting professor at the American University of the Caribbean.
-In the past, I have done some speaking engagements, guest lecturing and interviews on topics such as maternal rage, managing conflict within relationships, parental guilt, colorism in the South Asian community and navigating parenthood for the first time.
-Some of my interviews have been featured in the Juggernaut, Mom’s Hierarchy of Needs, and Ovia Health and my writing has been featured in South Asian Mental Health Initiative and Network (SAMHIN) and Brown Girl Magazine.
+Over the past 15 years, I have worked in diverse settings, including group practices, community mental health centers, specialty medical clinics, and hospitals such as MassGeneral Brigham, Spaulding Rehabilitation Hospital, and San Mateo Medical Center.
+I have also taught behavioral medicine seminars as a visiting professor at the American University of the Caribbean.
+My public work has included speaking engagements and guest lectures on topics like maternal rage, conflict in relationships, parental guilt, colorism in the South Asian community, and navigating first-time parenthood.
+My interviews have appeared in The Juggernaut, Mom’s Hierarchy of Needs, and Ovia Health, while my writing has been featured in South Asian Mental Health Initiative and Network (SAMHIN) and Brown Girl Magazine.

-My personal and professional experiences have increased my depth of understanding of how family, society, culture, intersecting identities, religion/spirituality, politics, languages, and intergenerational history can shape and influence who we are, our sense of belonging and connection, and our ways of coping with the challenges we face.
+Both my personal and professional experiences have deepened my understanding of how family, culture, intersecting identities, spirituality, politics, language, and intergenerational history shape who we are and how we cope.
+I value an integrative approach, considering sociocultural context, the mind, and the body in understanding a person’s strengths and challenges.
 I value the importance of considering the interplay of sociocultural context, the mind, and the body in understanding someone’s strengths and areas of difficulty.
 I aspire for my clients to truly feel that they can be themselves, to speak freely about what they think and feel, and to work together to address their concerns.

 Professional Writing